-If your CICA claim is accepted and deemed eligible then you will hopefully be entitled to receive a compensation award for your pain and suffering or psychological injuries.
-The criminal compensation scheme is very rigid in terms of what can be achieved and you must understand that the process is different to a civil claim where there are less constraints.
+If your claim is accepted and deemed eligible then you will hopefully be entitled to receive a compensation award for your pain and suffering or psychological injuries.
+The Criminal Injuries Compensation Authority (CICA) use a "tariff of injuries" to value all claims so each injury or claim type has its own layered award structure dependent on the severity and longevity of the crime.

 - 100 % of the award amount for the most serious injury will be paid;

 - plus 30 % of the tariff amount for the second most serious injury;